How to Plan Your Mediterranean Cruise

-When you decide to book a luxury Mediterranean cruise, it can be both exciting and slightly daunting at first.
+When you decide to book a Mediterranean cruise, it can be both exciting and slightly daunting at first.
 The Mediterranean is such a diverse and varied region that boasts extreme wealth, Hollywood-style glamour and innate charm.
 There’s such diversity, you can choose from dozens of itineraries and hand pick the destinations that most suit your idea of a perfect cruise.
 And to step up to a level of luxury can really make this a bucket list experience.
+Whether luxury means an oceanview over an inside stateroom or Silversea over Azamara, luxury means something different to everyone.

 From the Dalmatian Coast to the Cote d’Azur, the Mediterranean is a region that really has something for everyone.
 Some travelers prefer a 10-day cruise to a particular destination.
 Others prefer an in-depth, 28-day voyage to see as many different destinations as possible.
 Simply put, there is no set template for a luxury Mediterranean cruise.
 The options are nearly endless.

-With this in mind, we put together this guide as a starting point for anyone looking to embark on an experience of a lifetime.
-From sampling local cuisine and folkloric entertainment to deciding whether a balcony stateroom is important, we hope this article will help you gain some clarity for booking your perfect luxury Mediterranean cruise.
+With this in mind, we put together this guide as a starting point for anyone looking to embark on an experience of a lifetime and find the best Mediterranean cruise for them.
+From sampling local cuisine and folkloric entertainment to deciding whether a balcony stateroom is important, we hope this article will help you gain some clarity for booking your best Mediterranean cruise.

 Perhaps you’re drawn to the vibrant culture of Barcelona, where lunchtime siestas, afternoon tapas and Gaudí’s left-field architecture takes center stage.
 Maybe it’s the charm of Dubrovnik that you’d like to visit, with its historic landmarks that highlight the old city.
 Or maybe an Italy-focussed Mediterranean cruise is the only way your trip will be able to fulfill its true potential.